The p-torsion subgroup scheme of an elliptic curve: Igusa curves

 \section{Igusa curves}

-In this section we will first prove that Question (A) has a positive answer for all fields of positive characteristic $p\leq11$.
+In this section we will first prove that Question (A) has a positive answer not only for all fields, but even Zariski-locally for arbitrary schemes of positive characteristic $p\leq11$.
 Then, however, we will see that Question (A) has a negative answer for the fields $k(t)$ in characteristic $p\geq13$ and for function fields of elliptic curves in characteristic $p\geq17$.
 This result is closely related to the geometry of the Igusa curves.